freddie2025/WeddingInvite/README.md

-# wedding-e-invite
+# WeddingInvite

-Repository for Frandrea's wedding e-invite
+Repository for Andrea's and Fred's wedding invite